 The banking laws in Switzerland have changed over the years.
 This includes protecting client privacy and tax evasion.
-So, while hiding your loot in a Swiss bank appeals to you, make sure your money hasn’t been obtained from crime.
+So, while hiding your loot in a Swiss bank appeals to you, make sure your money hasn’t been obtained from a crime.

 Switzerland leads the world in innovation

 The Swiss have always been very inventive, making Switzerland the most innovative country in the world.
 It’s not surprising then to see Swiss inventions on the list of fun facts about Switzerland.
-In addition to those mentioned below, Swiss inventions include Absinth, Velcro, cellophane, the potato peeler, LSD, muesli, edible chocolate gold and milk chocolate.
+In addition to those mentioned below, Swiss inventions include Absinth, Velcro, cellophane, the potato peeler, LSD, muesli, edible chocolate, gold and milk chocolate.

 Swiss army knife

 The Swiss army knife was the invention of Karl Elsener in 1891.
 After Karl found out that the army used knives made in Germany, he decided to create a versatile version that could be manufactured in Switzerland.
 The rest is history.

 Yes, we are talking about the same Helvetica font you have probably used on your computer.
 In 1957, renowned Swiss typeface designer, Max Miedinger, developed the font named after the same Helvetier people that gave Switzerland its Latin name.